Skip to main content

 This is a critical point.
 Do not say “I want to video the recessed lights in the ceiling” or “I’m going to record for a minute to capture the water stains.”
 If you narrow the stated scope, the inspector may later argue that consent was limited to that specific subject or duration.
 You need to state that you are recording the entire inspection — audio and video.
 Keep the recording running continuously from that point forward.

 The gold standard is capturing the inspector’s affirmative agreement on the recording itself.
 If the inspector responds “sure, no problem” to your announcement, you have express consent documented on video.
-This eliminates virtually all legal risk.
+This eliminates virtually all legal risk regarding the legality of the recording itself.

 In practice, many adjusters will agree without hesitation.
 People in 2026 are accustomed to being recorded.
 The ones who resist are often carrier-hired engineers and experts who have been trained to avoid creating evidence that might contradict their written reports — which, frankly, is exactly why you want the recording.